What does a screenwriter do?

 Lesson 15: Rewriting, Part Two

-One of the first essential steps in your 2nd rewrite is to identify the problems that the “Good Readers” pointed out.
+One of the essential steps in your second rewrite is to identify the problems that the “Good Readers” pointed out.
 What do you need to change?
 How do you change it?
-Again, the best way to improve something is to see how the section that needs improvement was done with a successful script.
-If one of your consistent notes from your readers were, “I wasn’t buying the action sequences,” then you know you’re not writing great action sequences.
+Again, the best way to improve something is to see how the problem areas in your script were resolved in a successful script.
+If one of your consistent notes from your readers were, “I wasn’t buying the action sequences,” for example, then you know you’re not writing great action sequences.

-You need refer to at least two screenplays where the action sequences are known to be excellent.
+Continuing with this example, you’d need to refer to at least two screenplays where the action sequences are known to be excellent.
 Always, always refer to what has worked in the past.
 That’s what makes this course and its version of screenwriting instruction so powerful.
 We’re using the technique of “modeling” to create a KILLER SCRIPT.
 “Modeling” involves duplicating successful paths so that you can be successful as well.
 You’re going to be modeling your KILLER SCRIPT after the techniques and qualities that previous KILLER SCRIPTS had!

 Lesson 16: Agents